bpk68/g-sheets-api/README.md

 ### Node based demo

 There is also a Node-based demo available in the repo.
-If you clone the repo and install it (`yarn install`), then browse to `/src/nodedemo/` and run the following commands whilst in that directory:
+If you clone the repo and install it (`yarn install`), then run a build of the GSheets module (`yarn build`), then browse to `/nodedemo/` and run the following commands whilst in that directory:

 - `yarn install`
 - `yarn start`